AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 *version 1.1*

-*Diagrams are included in a separate powerpoint file, conclusion will be added, calculations will be double-checked.*
+*Diagrams are included in a separate powerpoint file, calculations will be double-checked.*

 *All feedback is welcome!*